 Dick sadly passed away in late 2013, and is fondly remembered by all at CPAS.

 Refereed Project Publications

-- Osborn, D. (Forthcoming, July 2010).
+- Osborn, D. (2010).
 ‘Choosing a smart set of sustainable development indicators for governments at all levels.’
 In Stephen Osborne & Amanda Ball (eds.)
 Social Accounting and Public Management: Accountability for the Public Good.
 Routledge Critical Studies in Public Management Series.